 Is there a risk of osteoporosis in PrEP?

-If you are having issues with bone density, we can carefully monitor this and keep a close eye on it.
-However, reduced bone density is actually quite rare in people on PrEP.
+If you are having issues with bone density, we can carefully monitor your bone strength.

 Reduced bone density is rare as an effect of taking PrEP.